shortz24/capnweb/README.md

   // ... implement api ...
 }

 // Cloudflare Workers fetch handler.
+(Node is also supported; see below.)
 //
 // Note this handles both batch and WebSocket-oriented RPCs. export default {